| |

 In general, the employer determines the place of work and not the employee.
 In Germany, most people work in an office.
 Remote work and working from home are still not very common.

-Generally, Germany doesn’t have exact rules & rights for workers who decite to do their job from abroad.
-If an employer gives you that opportunity, he should specify the type and scope of the work performed abroad.
+Germany doesn’t have clear laws for foreign workers.
+If an employer gives you that chance, he should specify the work abroad.

-They also might give you only a limited amount of time and request you to live in Germany at some point.
+They may also offer you a limited time and ask you to live in Germany.

 You might also want to read about working remotely while living in Germany.

-In the entire process, one of the most important steps to take is to figure out in which country a remote worker is a legal resident.
+In the entire process, one of the most important steps is to figure out in which country a remote worker is a legal resident.

 Thus, you need to have a country of residence.
 If you move to Portugal, let’s say, live and work remotely from there, then Portugal will be your country of residence.

-Therefore, when living there for more than 183 days in a year, you are working in Portugal, regardless of where you are employed, and the company is located.
+Therefore, when living there for more than 183 days a year, you work in Portugal, regardless of where you are employed and where the company is located.

-Also, you need to understand from the beginning if it will be a temporary stay abroad, after which you will move to Germany, or if you are planning to reside in another country on a long-term basis.
+Also, you need to understand from the beginning if it will be a temporary stay abroad, after which you will move to Germany, or if you are planning to reside in another country long-term.

 In this case of permanent work from abroad, German labor laws will no longer apply.